ux-indonesia-qC2n6RQU4Vw-unsplash

 UX designers should always seek the shortest path to their destination – this is not only true for UX writing.

-Concise writing is when you shorten your sentences to provide users with a better user experience.
-Keep in mind that people tend to scan articles and blogs instead of actually reading.
+Concise writing is when you shorten your sentences to provide users with a better experience.
+A UX Writer ensures that content is clear and easy to scan, keeping in mind that people tend to skim articles and blogs rather than read every word.

 Be Clear and Helpful

 Your text needs to be concise, as well as valuable.
-You need to avoid writing wordy text, as this leads to a bad user experience.
-Users deserve information so they can make the best choice for themselves.
+A UX Writer ensures that you avoid wordy text, which can lead to a poor user experience.
+Users deserve clear information so they can make the best choices for themselves.
 What does your user need to know?

 Think about what your users want and how to make your interface simple.
 By analyzing user patterns, you can remove unnecessary text and make the text on your website clear and useful.